Free shipping over $60 in USA

 Now that I’m enjoying great teas, I want to know… What’s The Best Way To Store My Tea?

-Tea does not like light, heat & moisture.
+Tea does not like light, heat, moisture & air.
 Keeping your tea in a cool dark and dry location is going to yield you the most life for your tea without going to extreme measures.

 This general rule applies to most teas, but not all.
 There are some tea types that like conditions that are adjusted from this rule, but the vast majority of teas will be happy when kept in these conditions and will respond by providing long life.
 We will get those other types of tea a bit later.